 The Three Peaks Challenge in 24 hours … in 1996!

-This guide was put together in 1996 and at the time was the only “Three Peaks” website out there!
-The three of us haven’t completed the “Challenge” since so our cut-down story gives you a snaphot of what it was like for us 20 years ago when we were stepping into the unknown!
+We put this guide together in 1996 and at the time it was the only “Three Peaks Challenge” website out there!
+The three of us haven’t completed the “Challenge” since so our cut-down story gives you a snapshot of what it was like for us 20+ years ago when we were stepping into the unknown!
 We didn’t have a copy back then but now you can buy a great little book by Steve Williams called ‘The National 3 Peaks : Taking Up The Challenge‘ … or just keep reading below 🙂

-… If you were to ask Nick, Dave or myself Steve Biggs why we wanted to attempt to climb Ben Nevis in Scotland, Scafell Pike in the Lake District and Mount Snowdon in North Wales within 24 hours, the likely answer might be “Well I dunno, err well we saw it in a magazine and thought we should have a go.”
-No ice-breaking reason or original idea, but the combined incentive of the three of us to take on this challenge, was enough to tip the balance, and force us to do it.
+If you were to ask Nick, Dave or myself Steve Biggs why we wanted to attempt to climb Ben Nevis in Scotland, Scafell Pike in the Lake District and Mount Snowdon in North Wales within 24 hours, the likely answer might be “Well I dunno, err well we saw it in a magazine and thought we should have a go.”
+No ice-breaking reason or original idea, but the combined incentive of the three of us to take on the Three Peaks Challenge, was enough to tip the balance, and force us to do it.

 The doing it part consisted of the three of us, a Fiat Punto, a mobile phone and enough junk food to stock a Tesco’s superstore, as we traversed the country from the south-east via Scotland to North Wales, over the Easter Bank holiday weekend April 1996.
 We have included walking route maps, a handful of photos, much needed information and advice, along with the odd personal highs and lows, as we boldly went where now, quite a few people have gone before!

 - Our previous walking experience

 - Walking routes and maps